yuehanwang17mcp/big-data-spring2018/week-04/PSet3_TwitterAPI.md

 ### Step 4

 Pick a search term (e.g., "housing", "climate", "flood") and collect tweets containing it.
 Use the same lat/lon and search radius for Boston as you used above.
-Dpending on the search term, you may find that there are relatively few available tweets.
+Use a maximum of 2,000 tweets; depending on the search term, you may find that there are fewer than 2,000 tweets available.

 ### Step 5